Accounting Schools in Michigan

 Walsh College (Novi, MI)

-Walsh College of Accountancy and Business Administration offers a Master of Science in Accountancy program with a history stretching back over 90 years; its roots in the community help prepare students for successful careers, as well as find job placement after graduation.
-As a dedicated business school, the school’s motto is “Live.
-Breath.
+The Walsh College of Accountancy and Business Administration offers a Master of Science in Accountancy program that has a history stretching back over 90 years; its roots in the community help prepare students for successful careers as well as find job placement after graduation.
+Two tracks for the master’s degree are offered, the Master of Science in Accountancy for students with an undergraduate degree in a non-accounting field and the Master of Science in Accountancy for Accounting Graduates for students with an undergraduate degree in accounting.
+Courses offered include Accounting Communications, Industry Accounting and Auditing, Executive Compensation, and Business Ethics for Accountants.
+Current or aspiring accounting professionals may also be interested in the school’s Master of Science in Taxation or Master of Science in Finance programs.
+A dedicated business school, Walsh College takes as its motto “Live.
+Breathe.
 Business.” and it lives up to its focus, providing students of all backgrounds with a strong education in multiple business disciplines.

 University of Michigan (Ann Arbor, MI)